ygalanak/DataAnalysisTemplate/README.md

 ## Installation

-This system technically isn't *100%* portable, since it needs a few larger pieces of software.
 You'll need to install these things:

 - [**pandoc**](https://pandoc.org/MANUAL.html): Install either with `brew install pandoc` or by downloading it from [pandoc.org](https://pandoc.org/installing.html).
 - [**make**](https://www.gnu.org/software/make/): The workhorse behind all the conversion is `make`, which uses this [`Makefile`](Makefile) to generate different pandoc incantations.
 On macOS, open Terminal and run `xcode-select --install` to install a handful of developer tools, including `make`.
 For Windows, [follow these instructions](https://stat545.com/make-windows.html).